samarasadeek/DSND-Captsone/README.md

     - Income: The income was categorised into 4 buckets of < 50,001 (low income), < 70,001 (med-low income), < 90,0001 (high-med income) and >= 90,0001 (high income).
     -	All feature variables were onehotencoded

-3. Train/test split:
+3. Preprocessing:
-    - 80/20 train/test
+    - Onehotencode

+4. Pipeline:
+    - Combine classifier and preprocessing in one pipeline

+5. Define metric:
+    - Custom metric function made to determine expected profil per user

+6. GridSearchCV
+    - Use GridSearchCV to tune classifier to determine optimal parameters
+    - Use crossvalidation to train and test classifier using different parameters

-4. Fit train data:
+7. Fit train data:
     - RandomForestClassifier

-5. Evaluation metric:
-    - Expected profit
+    - Linear SVC

-5. Crossvalidation on test data:
-    - Calculate expected profit
-    - Understand feature importance
+    - Bernoulli Naive Bayes